 The Scheme is only open to persons that are 18 years of age or over.

 The minimum age test requires you to be 18 years of age or over at the time you enter into a home loan with your participating lender.

 There is a minimum deposit requirement for the Scheme.

-The Scheme is to assist singles and couples (together) who have at least 5% of the value of an eligible property saved as a deposit.
+The Scheme is to assist singles and couples (together) who have at least five per cent (5%) of the value of an eligible property saved as a deposit.
+The 5% must be made up of genuine savings.
 If you have 20% or more saved, then your home loan will not be covered by the Scheme.

 Owner occupier requirement